alicia6174/Kaggle-Whats-Cooking/Project.md

 * We actually made a KNN algorithm ourselves with the distance defined by
 $$d(x_i,x_j) =\; \textrm{number of different ingredients of $x_i$ and $x_j$}$$
 where $x_i$ means the $i$th un-preprocessed training data.
 This distance can be computed by comparing strings.
 The simple code ``My_KNN.py`` can deal with the un-preprocessed json files and creat the submission csv file directly.
-It made the better result than the one of PCA method if we choose $k=21$.
+It made the better result than the one of PCA method if we chose $k=21$.
 You can find the code ``My_KNN.py`` and the results also in our GitHub.

 <center>
 <table border="1" align="center">